canonical/mir/doc/using_mir_on_android.md

  *  Default Mode
     The default display mode uses the HWC HAL module from the android drivers.
-    Depending on the version and device, the default mode may also use the FB HAL module.
-These modules are used to determine the display information, to synchronize with VSYNC, and to post to the display.
+    Depending on the version and device, the default mode may also use the framebuffer HAL module.
+These modules are used to determine the display information, to synchronize with vsync, and to post to the display.
 The HWC is not used at this time to provide overlay support.
  *  Backup Mode
-    The backup mode is used when the primary display mode is unavailable (due to system problems, missing shared libraries, or similar conditions) The backup mode will only use the FB HAL module.
+    The backup mode is used when the primary display mode is unavailable (due to system problems, missing shared libraries, or similar conditions) The backup mode will only use the framebuffer HAL module.
 This module is a bit more limited than the HWC module, and the driver support might be a bit less thoroughly tested.
 It still should give you a display though.

 Mir Device Support
 ------------------

 In theory, all devices with that use the normal Android drivers abstractions should run mir.
-Currently, we support HWC version 1.1 (jb/ics devices).
-The other HWC versions should use the Backup mode to draw to the screen.
+Currently, we support HWC (hardware composer) version 1.1 (JB/ICS devices).
+The other HWC versions should use the backup mode to draw to the screen.
 Development focus is currently on the Nexus line of devices, so these should be more thoroughly tested.
 If you have another sort of device, give Mir a try!
 If it doesn't work,
 <a href="https://bugs.launchpad.net/mir">please file a bug,</a> being very
 specific about the chipset, gpu, and driver versions that your phone has.